elliotwaite/laminarflow/README.md

 train_writer.close()
 test_writer.close()
 ```
-Simply create a `DatasetWriter`, then call the `write` method on it, passing in a dictionary where the keys are the feature names and the values are the feature values.
+We create a `DatasetWriter`, then call the `write` method on it for each TensorFlow Example or SequenceExample we want to add to the dataset.
+When we call the `write` method, we pass in a dictionary where the keys are the feature names and the values are the feature values.
 The values can be Numpy arrays or any values that can be converted into Numpy arrays, such as Python ints, floats, or lists of ints or floats.
+And the of the values can be multidimensional, but must be the same between Examples.
+Creating SequenceExamples that can have values with variable length is discussed below.

-When you are done writing data with a Writer, call the `close()` method on it.
+When we are done writing data with a Writer, we call the `close()` method on it.

-The data will be written to a TFRecord file and the shapes and data types of your features will be stored in a separate metadata file (which will have the same filename as the TFRecord file, except the extension will be changed to '.json').
+The data will be written to a TFRecord file and the shapes and data types of your features will be stored in a separate metadata JSON file, which will have the same filename as the TFRecord file, except the extension will be changed to '.json'.

 ```
 tmp/